RigacciOrg/android-my-scripts/termux-gps-tracking/README.md

 **Python script for remote logging of Android locations**

-The Python script **termux-gps-track** runs on Android devices, requiring the **Termux** and **Termux:API** packages.
+The Python script **termux-gps-track** runs on Android devices, requiring the **Termux** and **Termux:API** apps.
 It acquires GPS positions (actually Android locations) via the Termux:API at specified time intervals, then send collected data to a remote host via UDP datagrams, at other specified intervals.

 The main loop runs for TIME_TO_LIVE seconds, collecting location data at SAMPLE_PERIOD interval and sending it to REMOTE_HOST at SEND_DATA_PERIOD interval.

-This script is supposed to be run by the Android Job Scheduler, which has a minimum period of 15 minutes.
+This script was supposed to be run by the Android Job Scheduler, which has a minimum period of 15 minutes.
 So the main loop executes for that time, then exits.
+You can also run it manually or at bootstrap, so an endless loop is also configurable.

+* Required Android apps: **Termux** and **Termux:API**,
+suggested: **Termux:Widget** and **Termux:Boot**.
 * Required Termux package: **termux-api**.
 * Required Android permission: **ACCESS_FINE_LOCATION** and/or
 **ACCESS_COARSE_LOCATION** for Termux:API.